Jimmy Fallon: Early life

 As a teenager, Fallon developed an obsession with the late-night comedy program Saturday Night Live.
 He watched it religiously, although he was only allowed to see "the clean parts" that his parents taped for him.
 He and Gloria would re-enact sketches such as "The Festrunk Brothers" with friends.
 In his teens, he impressed his parents with impersonations, including of actor James Cagney and comedian Dana Carvey.
 He was musically inclined and started playing guitar at age 13, going on to perform comedy and music in contests and shows.
 By his junior high years, he was labeled a class clown but was also described as "nice and well-mannered".

 At Saugerties High School, Fallon was a performer in most stage productions and was twice a class social director.
 He won a young comedian's contest with an impression of Pee-wee Herman.
 He graduated in 1992 and then attended The College of Saint Rose in Albany, New York, where he was a computer science major before switching to communications in his senior year.
 He was an average student who would perform stand-up comedy on weekends.
-He would often board buses from his aunt's house in Fort Hamilton to perform sets at Caroline's Comedy Club in Times Square.
+He would often board buses from his aunt's house in Fort Hamilton to perform sets at Carolines on Broadway in Times Square.
 He did not graduate, leaving college a semester early to pursue a comedy career.

 Fourteen years later, in May 2009, Fallon returned to receive a Bachelor of Arts in communications, awarded by Saint Rose officials who granted him experiential learning credits for his television work.
-He joined his classmates at the Saratoga Performing Arts Center to collect his degree.
+He joined his classmates at the Saratoga Performing Arts Center to collect his degree, where along with his BA, he was also awarded an honorary Doctor of Humane Letters.